Causality and Correlation Graph Modeling for Effective and Explainable Session-based Recommendation: Related Work

 \section{Related Work}

-Our work is related to two primary tasks: session-based recommendation, and item relation modeling in recommendation.
+Our work is related to three primary tasks: session-based recommendation, item relation modeling in recommendation, and causal inference in recommendation.
 In the following subsections, we discuss each part to highlight our contributions over the related studies.